nrfconnect/sdk-nrf/samples/nrf9160/download/README.rst

 When the :kconfig:`CONFIG_SAMPLE_SECURE_SOCKET` option is set, the sample provisions the certificate found in the :file:`samples/nrf9160/download/cert` folder.
 The certificate file name is indicated by the :kconfig:`CONFIG_SAMPLE_CERT_FILE` option.
 This certificate will work for the default test files.
-If you are using a custom download test file, you have to provision the correct certificate for the servers from which the certificates will be downloaded.
+If you are using a custom download test file, you must provision the correct certificate for the servers from which the certificates will be downloaded.

 See :ref:`cert_dwload` for more information.